luizhammeli/MoviesCleanApp/README.md

 ![](https://github.com/luizhammeli/MoviesCleanApp/workflows/CI-iOS/badge.svg)

-MoviesCleanApp its a very simple study project using Clean Architecture concepts with MPV as UI anchitectural pattern.
-This project uses the TMDB api to show some currentily movies.
+MoviesCleanApp is a very simple study project using Clean Architecture concepts with MPV as an UI anchitectural pattern.
+This project uses the TMDB api to show some current movies.

 ## Story: Customer requests to see their image feed